folio-org/mod-fqm-manager/docs/Migration.md

 1. Create a new migration strategy in `src/main/java/org/folio/fqm/migration/strategies` that extends `AbstractSimpleMigrationStrategy`
    - Your migration strategy should start with `V#`, where `#` is the version being migrated **from**.
-1. Implement `getSourceVersion` and `getTargetMigration` to return the version queries should be at before they are ran through this migration, and the version the query should be at once this migration is complete.
-Currently, this is the current integer version, and the next ascending integer.
+1. Implement `getMaximumApplicableVersion` to return the last version to which the migration should be applied.
+Currently, this is the current integer version.
 1. Implement `getLabel` with a developer-friendly description of what is happening; this will be logged and will be useful for debugging any errors.
 It is recommended to include ticket numbers or other references to make it easy to track down why this migration/change occurred in the first place, too.
 1. Describe the [changes](#changes) in this migration by implementing any of the applicable methods.
 1. Describe the [warnings](#warnings) in this migration by implementing any of the applicable methods.